2-4 JUNE 2023

 The Grand

-Friday Zouk Bootcamp + JnJ and Warm-Up Party
+Friday Urban Kiz Bootcamp and Warm-Up Party

 Level 1, 69-71 Courtenay Place, Te Aro

 Come in early before the Friday night Warm Up party starts at 8pm and enjoy a meal and some drinks with friends.
-The Grand is a classy steakhouse and bar serving surf n turf, stonegrill fare, craft beer and cocktails in a historic rooftop space overlooking the hustle and bustle of Courtenay Place.
+The Grand is a classy steakhouse and bar serving surf n turf, stonegrill fare, craft beer and cocktails in a historic rooftop space overlooking the hustle and bustle of Courtenay Place

 INDUSTRY AWARDS